Richy011/fish-tank-guy/README.md

 ![Cover sheet that centered and totally responsive, with opacity and an active button!](assets/images/covertext.png)

-**Footer that is totally responsive with an ifrmaes google map integrated!**
+**Footer that is totally responsive with an iframes google map integrated!**

 ![Footer that is totally responsive with an ifrmaes google map integrated!](assets/images/footer.png)

-**Complex contact sheet that is totally responsive with multiple input types from name, address, to check box and calendar appoitments**
+**Complex contact sheet that is totally responsive with multiple input types from name, address, to check box and calendar appointments**

 ![Complex contact sheet that is totally responsive with multiple input types from name, address, to check box and calendar appoitments](assets/images/contact-form.png)